sanukag/ai-maintenance-assistant/README.md

 Open `http://127.0.0.1:3000`.
 The Next.js server connects to the local API at `http://127.0.0.1:8000` by default.

-Copy `.env.example` to `.env` when you need to override the local defaults.
+Copy `.env.example` to `.env` only when you need to override local defaults such as ports or storage settings.
 Configuration is read from environment variables; `.env` files are not loaded automatically by the package and must be loaded by the chosen runtime.
-External API keys are managed separately from the Settings page and persist in encrypted local storage. `OPENAI_API_KEY` remains available as an environment fallback.
+The OpenAI API key is entered through **Settings → API keys** and does not need to be added to `.env`.

 ## Project layout